Vibe coding in 2026: build real apps without writing code

 This approach suits creators who want to understand how their applications work while still leveraging AI acceleration.
 Use Replit for visibility into generated code and the ability to make modifications as you learn.

 Progressively add complexity while maintaining comprehension.
-Don’t add features you can’t explain to someone else.
+Do not add features you cannot explain to someone else.
 This constraint forces learning while preventing the code bloat that makes applications unmaintainable.

 Document your learning in public.
 The content creator turned their vibe coding journey into a newsletter series, which became more valuable than the applications they built.
 Teaching others solidifies your own understanding while building an audience around your expertise.